mortonjt/q2stats-workshops/README.md

 Much of the structure of this repository is inspired by [An-Introduction-To-Applied-Bioinformatics](https://github.com/applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics).

-# Installation
+# How should I run this?
 These analyses are designed to be read and interactively run.
-To run these notebooks, click on the red Binder link above and navigate to the lessons tab.
+To run these notebooks, click on the red Binder link above and navigate to the terminal option under the pulldown on the upper right corner.
+The tutorial commands can be directly executed in the terminal.

+# Local installation
 These notebooks can also be downloaded and run locally.
 To do that run the following commands

 ```